ABelliqueux/nolibgs_hello_worlds/README.md

 ### Let's do it !

+  * On MacOs, a brew installation script can be found [here.](https://github.com/grumpycoders/pcsx-redux#macos)

-  * On windows, install WSL2 and Debian then launch a GNU/Linux terminal
+  * On windows, install WSL2 and Debian then launch a GNU/Linux terminal, then proceed with the following instructions.

   1. Install the needed software packages ( aka dependencies in Linux world ) :